 We believe that "accessible" also includes financial accessibility.
 Due to recent events impacting funding for equity-centered programs, we now rely entirely on donations to offer this transformative experience to students.

-Need based stipends: When we have funds available, we offer needs-based stipends of $1,000 for students with limited financial resources.
-Many students with disabilities have very limited financial resources, and need tuition assistance, or help purchasing field gear or specialty equipment unique to their disability.
+Need based stipends: When we have funds available, we offer needs-based stipends of $500 - $1,000 for students with limited financial resources.
+Many students with disabilities have very limited financial resources and need tuition assistance, or help purchasing field gear or specialty equipment unique to their disability.
 Virtual students with children often put this stipend towards child care so they can focus on the course.
 Many students tell us these stipends make all the difference in their ability to take the course!

-Other ways to support: Our biggest expense is hotel lodging because accessible group housing extremely hard to find.
-We need a place with several accessible rooms, and a room to meet for our Mission Control/Astronaut briefings (a meeting room that can seat about 20 people is ideal), and air conditioning (we often have students with medical conditions that require air conditioning).
+LODGING: Our biggest expense is hotel lodging because accessible group housing extremely hard to find, and costs are rising rapidly.
+We need lodging for 20-25 people with several wheelchair accessible rooms, a room to host daily hybrid meetings, and regularly require air conditioning (for participants with medical conditions that require it).
+Huge bonus if it has a kitchen facility!
 If you know of a place in Flagstaff that fits the bill without breaking the bank, please reach out using the contact form.

 What our students say: